Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Density and Wirelength Algorithms

 \begin{mytheorem} For macro $v_i$ with size $w_i\times h_i\times\frac{d_z}{2}$, center coordinate $(x_i,y_i,z_i)$, and corresponding cuboid region $D_{v_i}$, consider 3D map

 Then, its prefix sum satisfies $\varphi(\mathcal{A}_{v_i})_b=\frac{\mathrm{vol}(D_{v_i}\cap b)}{\mathrm{vol}(b)}$ for each bin $b\in B$. \end{mytheorem}

 \Cref{thm:basis-prefix-sum-3d} demonstrates the way to simplify the 3D density accumulation for macros.
 With $\sigma_x,\sigma_y,\sigma_z$ as binary variables, and the maps being sparse with 8 real numbers, the summation in~\Cref{eq:3d-density-accum-cuboid} can be finished in constant time.
 The calculation of density map for macros is extremely fast by adding $\mathcal{A}_{v_i}$ for all macros $V_M$ followed by a single time of 3D prefix sum.
-Therefore, the prefix sum density accumulation runs in $O(N_xN_yN_z+|V_M|)$, which is linear in both the number of bins and macros.
+Therefore, the prefix sum density accumulation runs in $O(N_xN_yN_z+|V_M|)$, which is linear in both the number of bins and macros. { \Cref{fig:prefix-example} illustrates a 2D density accumulation example using our prefix sum approach.
+The prefix sum of $\mathcal{A}_{v_i}$, calculated according to~\Cref{eq:3d-density-accum-corner} and~\Cref{eq:3d-density-accum-cuboid}, equals the density map $\rho$.
+And 3D density accumulation follows a similar rationale. }

 In the backward phase, each instance receives the electric force from the overlapped bins in 3 directions, which requires performing prefix sum on electric field maps $\bm{E}$.
 The procedure is similar to the forward density accumulation.
 The 3D prefix sum is a one-time cost, and the electric force for each macro can be induced at the 8 corners with constant-time summation operations.
 Hence, the time complexity for the backward phase is also $O(N_xN_yN_z+|V_M|)$.